UK Manufacturing Quoting Benchmarks 2026: How Does Your Team Compare?

 Sales cycle length: why quoting speed is a lever

 Your average sales cycle is 136 days.
 The quoting cycle sits early in this timeline, but it disproportionately affects everything downstream.
 Compress quoting from 5.3 hours to 48 minutes and you accelerate the entire sequence.
+The downstream cost is broken down further in The Cost of Slow Quoting in Manufacturing.

 Best-in-class teams hit 85-day sales cycles.
 That's 51 days shorter.
 A 50-day cycle compression means your cash comes in faster, you can pursue more deals with the same team, and you're not carrying months of aged pipeline.